stefanos1316/my_curriculum_vitae/markdown/index.md

 *Back-End*
-:   BASH (Often automating cumbersome and time consuming tasks) :   NodeJS (Fan of KOA, prefer Mocha-Chai, like to use Native Addons for performance) :   Java (First real love, I was also teaching it at the Athes University of Economics and Business) :   Python (No need to read tutorials, feeling confy to code anytime) :   C (First ever learned, in love with Makefiles, and impressed by its performance) :   C++ (Second to learn after C, but as soon as I learned Java I stopped using it) :   MongoDB ([Basics](mongodb_m001,pdf), [Aggregations](mongodb_m121.pdf), [JavaScript](mongodb_m220.pdf), and [Performance](mongodb_m201.pdf))
+:   BASH (Often automating cumbersome and time consuming tasks) :   NodeJS (Fan of KOA, prefer Mocha-Chai, like to use Native Addons for performance) :   Java (Was also teaching it at the Athens University of Economics and Business) :   Python (No need to read tutorials, feeling confy to code anytime) :   C (First language to learn and impressed by its performance) :   C++ (Second to learn, but as soon as I learned Java I stopped using it) :   MongoDB ([Basics](mongodb_m001,pdf), [Aggregations](mongodb_m121.pdf), [JavaScript](mongodb_m220.pdf), and [Performance](mongodb_m201.pdf))

 *DevOps*